elastic/elasticsearch-net/docs/contents/nest/connecting.markdown

             ? new StringEnumConverter()
             : null);

-####MapDefaultTypeIndices
+### MapDefaultTypeIndices
-Map types to a index names.
-Takes precedence over SetDefaultIndex().
+Maps a CLR type to Elasticsearch indices.
+Takes precedence over `SetDefaultIndex`.

-####MapDefaultTypeNames
+### MapDefaultTypeNames
-Allows you to override typenames, takes priority over the global SetDefaultTypeNameInferrer()
+Maps Elasticsearch type names to a CLR type.
+Takes priority over the global `SetDefaultTypeNameInferrer`.

-####PluralizeTypeNames
+### PluralizeTypeNames
-This calls SetDefaultTypenameInferrer with an implementation that will pluralize type names.
-This used to be the default prior to Nest 1.0
+This calls `SetDefaultTypenameInferrer` with an implementation that will pluralize type names.
+This used to be the default prior to Nest 1.0.

-####SetDefaultIndex
+### SetDefaultIndex
-Index to default to when no index is specified.
+Sets the index to default to when no index is specified.

-####SetDefaultPropertyNameInferrer
+### SetDefaultPropertyNameInferrer
-By default NEST camelCases property names (EmailAddress => emailAddress) that do not have an explicit propertyname either via an ElasticProperty attribute or because they are part of a Dictionary where the keys should be treated verbatim.
+By default NEST camelCases property names (EmailAddress => emailAddress) that do not have an explicit property name either via an `ElasticProperty` attribute or because they are part of a dictionary where the keys should be treated verbatim.
-Here you can register a function that transforms propertynames (default casing, pre- or suffixing)
+Here you can register a function that transforms property names (default casing, pre- or suffixing).

-####SetDefaultTypeNameInferrer
+### SetDefaultTypeNameInferrer
-Allows you to override how type names should be represented, the default will call .ToLowerInvariant() on the type's name.
+Allows you to override how type names should be represented.
+The default will call `.ToLowerInvariant()` on the type's name.

-####SetJsonSerializerSettingsModifier
+### SetJsonSerializerSettingsModifier
-Allows you to update the internal Json.NET Serializer settings to your liking.
+Allows you to update the internal Json.NET serializer settings to your liking.
 Do not use this to add custom JSON converters use `AddContractJsonConverters` instead.